CompuTec/computec-docs/docs/pdc/user-guide/management-board.md

 Tasks can be grouped by:

-- Manufacturing Order,
+- Manufacturing Order
-- Employee,
+- Employee
-- Resource Group,
+- Resource Group
-- Status.
+- Status

 ## Resource Tile